Hossein-Molaeian/Recipe-App-API/README.md

 # Recipe REST API

 This project is a REST API utilizing Python, Django REST Framework, and Docker.
-It aims to provide a comprehensive solution for handling various functionalities crucial for modern software and web applications.
+It aims to provide a solution for handling various functionalities crucial for modern software and web applications.

 ### Key Features:

-- Implementing user authentication, user profile creation, and password management.
+- User authentication, user profile creation, and password management.
-- Functionalities such as creating, updating, filtering, and sorting of objects.
+- Creating, updating, filtering, and sorting of objects.
 - Uploading and viewing images within the API.
-- Following CI/CD methods and applying Test Driven Development.
+- Following CI/CD and Test Driven Development methods.
 - Utilization of Swagger for a Browseable API interface, enabling endpoint exploration and testing capabilities.

-## Technologies Used
+## Main Technologies

-- **Python**: The primary language.
+- **Python**
-- **Django REST Framework**: Providing powerful tools for building APIs in Python.
+- **Django REST Framework**
-- **Docker**: Easy setup and deployment of development environments.
+- **Docker**
-- **PostgreSQL**: Configured as the database.
+- **PostgreSQL**
-- **GitHub Actions**: Automating code checks.
+- **GitHub Actions**

 ## How to Setup This Repository